E-commerce which Solution and how ?

 Bear in mind that these big companies supplying centralised E-commerce services may get bought out, change their policy, etc.

-At first glance, E-commerce centralised platforms seem to be cheap, allow you to quickly design attractive websites without any technical knowledge, but they will not allow you to control your data and important technical aspects in order to properly optimise your website (back-end CMS included).
+At first glance, e-commerce centralised platforms seem to be cheap (free domain name, etc.), allow you to quickly design “attractive” websites without any technical knowledge, but they will not allow you to control your data.

 If your E-commerce will have a growing success, your Hosting provider need to be scalable in ressources.